dadmaan/music-anomalizer/docs/USER_GUIDE.md

 2. Review the logs from Docker containers for error messages
 3. Open an issue on the GitHub repository with detailed information about the problem

-### Performance Tips

-1. **Use GPU Acceleration**: Always use GPU support when available for faster processing
-2. **Batch Processing**: For analyzing multiple files, consider using batch processing scripts
-3. **Memory Management**: Monitor system memory usage, especially when working with large datasets
-4. **Caching**: The system caches computed anomaly scores to avoid recomputation

-This user guide provides the essential information needed to start using Music Anomalizer.
-For more detailed technical information, please refer to the other documentation files in the `docs/` directory.